HUGHIII/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Router and other built in middleware like express.json

 - [ ] Describe Middleware?

+functions or tasks that intercepts data from responses and requests and has the ability to manipulate it

 - [ ] Describe a Resource?

+data accessed via crud operations

 - [ ] What can the API return to help clients know if a request was successful?

+response messages

 - [ ] How can we partition our application into sub-applications?

+by dividing our routes into different files/folders relative to their purpose in the data manipulation

 ## Minimum Viable Product